salesforce/botsim/latest/_sources/deep_dive.rst.txt

 Generator
 ##################
-The generator takes bot designs and intent utterances as input and produces the required configuration files and dialog goals for dialog simulation.
+The generator takes bot designs and intent utterances as input and produces the required configuration files to serve as BotSIM's NLU and NLG models.
+The generator also applies paraphrasing models to the input intent utterances and use the paraphrases as intent queries in the simulation goals.
-The following code can be used to invoke individual generator functions:
+The following code shows how different components of the generator work:

 .. code-block:: python